cairo-book/cairo-book/src/ch04-04-traits-in-cairo.md

 }
 ```

+In the code above, `RectangleGeometry` implements the trait `ShapeGeometry` defining what the methods `boundary` and `area` should do.
+Note the the function parameters and return value types are identical to the trait specification.

 ## Parameter `self`

-In the example above, `self` is a special keyword.
-When parameter with name `self` is used, the implemented functions are also attached to the instances of the type as methods.
+In the example above, `self` is a special parameter.
+When a parameter with name `self` is used, the implemented functions are also [attached to the instances of the type as methods](ch04-03-method-syntax.md#defining-methods).
 Here's an illustration,

 When `ShapeGeometry` trait is implemented,
 Function `area` from `ShapeGeometry` trait can be called in two ways,